 We know that there is a high rate of poverty among those in the deaf community.
 If we are able to break the education barrier, we should be able to help to break the employment barrier.
 I very much support the Bill.
 It seems obvious but I also support the provision that the people from the deaf community would be the first port of call when reviewing whether the law is working.
 I am strongly in favour of this system of checks and balances and how it is constructed.
 I am pleased that the Minister of State is open to taking it on board.

-I note what the Minister of State and Senator Daly have said.
+I note what the Minister of State and Senator Mark Daly have said.
 It is really important that there will be a review because that is critical.
 Senator Daly spoke about starting off in 2013, but as I was coming up the stairs today, I was thinking of the heated debates and the tensions earlier this year.
 Time has moved on.
 I was at one of the meetings in the Department with the Minister of State.
 There was a big delegation led by Senator Daly.
 It may have been one of the biggest delegations ever to Hawkins House.
 It was quite tense at the beginning, but come the end of the day and as weeks moved on, people compromised.
 Politics is about pragmatism, compromise and delivery.
 Forget about the deadlines and the timeframes if we can deliver.
 I acknowledge the enormous and amazing work of Senator Daly, his background team and staff and those who were involved in the sign language matter.
-Senator Daly has championed this cause and has stuck with it and at it.
+He has championed this cause and has stuck with it and at it.
 This will be remarkable legislation.
 It will be the first Private Member's legislation, beginning to end, that will be completed in here.
 It is also important to acknowledge that in this Seanad term.

 I salute those in the Gallery who have also stuck with the cause.
 It is not always easy when we have to scale back and pull back but this is a positive start.
 I felt that in recent weeks.
 I also acknowledge the work of Senator Clifford-Lee.
 Both Senators have done a lot of work on these amendments and they have stuck with it.